Nexuist/Cartriage/README.md

 * Supplies - Includes toner, staples, photo drums, fusers, etc.
 	* ex. `Black Toner - 60.0% - 60 / 100 sheets - Type: consumed`
-	* A printer can contain multiple supplies
+	* A printer can (and usually does) contain multiple supplies.
 	* A supply can have a type of "filled" (ex. waste toner) or "consumed" (ex. fuser).
 	* The measurement unit used to describe the supply is set by the printer and can range from "hours" to "sheets" to "lines."
 See [SupplyUnit in printerAndPrinterAccessories.py](https://github.com/Nexuist/Cartriage/blob/master/src/printerAndPrinterAccessories.py#L22-L38) for more.